Powerapps Lookup

 The result of this function is Mary.

-We can apply this lookup function with multiple conditions in the ‘Marks’ table.
-For this case, the lookup function is written in the following way.
+You can apply this lookup function with multiple conditions in the ‘Marks’ table.
+In this case, the lookup function is written as follows.

 Multiple Condition

 The conditions or formulae in the Power Apps lookup function can return two records.
-However, as shown below, the lookup function will return a single output, the first record in the table.
+However, the lookup function will return a single output, the first record in the table.

 The result for this lookup function is Neeraj.

-If we need to get the maximum value of a column from the ‘Marks’ table, we can use the following lookup function.
+If you need to get the maximum value of a column from the ‘Marks’ table, you can use the following lookup function.

 Maximum Value